zipCoder933/Xbuilders-Legacy/to do.md

 ### I fixed it, but it causes slower mesh generation.
-Take note if the issue has actually been solved, if it hasnt, scrap the whole thing entirely, and switch back to what I did before... the only way for me to fix this would be to change the entire terrain updating system to xb3. its one of those things that I could do, but it would just take way too much of my time
+Take note if the issue has actually been solved, if it hasnt, scrap the whole thing entirely, and switch back to what I did before...

+the only way for me to fix this would be to change the entire terrain updating system to xb3.
+* its one of those things that I could do, but it would just take way too much of my time
+* additionally, new bugs might be introduced, especially seeing that I use a shader lightmap

 **POSSIBLE ALTERNATIVE:** check if the sub chunk is visible from the surface, if so, than fill holes of null or unloaded chunks